nuxt-hub/core/docs/content/changelog/admin-observability.md

 ---

 ::tip
-Worker logs are available from [`@nuxthub/core >= v0.8.25`](https://github.com/nuxt-hub/core/releases/tag/v0.8.25), it is suggested to use the latest version.
+Worker logs are available from [`@nuxthub/core >= v0.8.27`](https://github.com/nuxt-hub/core/releases/tag/v0.8.25).
 In the latest version, Worker Logs are enabled by default.
 ::

 It is now possible to view, filter and analyze worker logs within the NuxtHub Admin.